 To accommodate residents with developmental disabilities the City will seek State and Federal monies, as funding becomes available, in support of housing construction and rehabilitation targeted for persons with disabilities, including developmental disabilities.
 The City will also provide regulatory incentives, such as expedited permit processing and fee waivers and deferrals, to projects targeted for persons with disabilities, including persons with developmental disabilities.
-The City shall reach out annually to developers of supportive housing to encourage development of projects targeted for special needs groups -under Program B-1.
-The City will continue its outreach efforts to families and persons with developmental disabilities regarding housing and services through coordinationwork with the Alta California Regional Center, and its work locally with MORE (Mother Load Rehabilitation Enterprises, Inc.); and provide a link on the City's website, to outreach to families within the City of housing and services available for persons with developmental disabilities.
+The City shall reach out annually to developers of supportive housing to encourage development of projects targeted for special needs groups under Program B-1.
+The City will continue its outreach efforts to families and persons with developmental disabilities regarding housing and services through coordination with the Alta California Regional Center, and MORE (Mother Load Rehabilitation Enterprises, Inc.); and provide a link on the City's website.